 Did you suffer a personal injury because of another individual’s negligent or careless actions?
 Contact our law offices today to learn if you may be eligible to seek compensation for medical costs and other damages.

-Our licensed personal injury attorneys in Lake Charles are ready to help and have over 25 years of experience.
+Our licensed Lake Charles personal injury attorneys are ready to help and have over 25 years of experience.
 We have a proven track record handling a variety of personal injury claims, recovering millions in compensation for our clients throughout Louisiana.
 We are prepared to seek a maximum recovery on your behalf.

 Partner John Jefcoat has decades of legal experience and is a member of the National Trial Lawyers Association Top 100.

 If we represent you, there is nothing to pay us up front or while we handle your case.
 At Galloway Jeffcoat, we only get paid if you do.

 Initial Case Reviews are FREE.
 Call (337) 984-8020 today.

 We handle a variety of personal injury cases, but to determine whether you are eligible to seek compensation we need to understand more about the unique circumstances that led to your accident and injuries.